CleberSalustiano/CleberSalustiano/README.md

 <a/>

 - 🔭 I’m currently a **Intern Systems Analyst at IFES**.
-- 🌱 I’m currently learning more about **Java, Python, JS and web development**.
+- 🌱 I’m currently learning more about **TypeScript, Java, Python and Web Development**.
 - 💬 I like to talk about News Tech, Software Engineering, Data Science, Machine Learning, API and integration WSL.
 - 🐧 **Linux** is the why I'm here.
 - 😄 Follow me on [Instagram], [LinkedIn] and here.